-Bob was approached by Bill Edwards, Sharry’s husband and also an avid tennis player in the dog food isle at the local grocery – they both had on tennis logo shirts.
+Bob was approached by Bill Edwards, Sharry’s husband and also an avid tennis player, in the dog food isle at the local grocery – they both had on tennis logo shirts.
 Bill convinced Bob to attempt to rehabilitate his tennis game.
 After watching and listening to them talk as they were tentatively bouncing a tennis ball around, Sharry surreptitiously played sounds that she thought would assist Bob with his pain.
 She had used her unusual talent to listen to Bob’s voice on the court and ascertain these frequencies.
 To Bob’s surprise, he was a skeptical attorney after all, his pain began to subside.
 Bob continued to use the sounds Sharry had prepared and within a short time his pain subsided completely and his calf muscles began to reshape.
 Today Bob teaches tennis again as a high level coach.